Spring Garden Revival

 Professional Soil Testing & Nutrient Assessment Requirements for Easton’s Glacial Till & Rocky Upland Soils

 Soil testing is mandatory for responsible nutrient management in Easton’s glacial till and rocky upland soils.
 The UMass Soil & Plant Nutrient Testing Lab provides comprehensive analysis, including pH (typically 5.5–6.5), organic matter (2–4%), and macro/micronutrients.
 Target pH for cool-season grasses is 6.0–7.0; apply dolomitic lime (50–100 lbs per 1,000 sq ft) to raise pH by one unit, with effects over 6–12 months.
-Use the USDA Web Soil Survey to identify local soil series, drainage, and organic matter content.
-Develop a written nutrient management plan based on soil test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
+Use the USDA Web Soil Survey to identify drainage and organic matter status.
+Develop a written nutrient plan based on test results, following UMass Extension rates (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
 Adjust for site-specific factors such as shade (reduce N by 25–30%), traffic, and compaction.
-For more information, consult the UMass Soil & Plant Nutrient Testing Lab

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Easton

-Fertilizer use in Easton is governed by Massachusetts General Laws and local ordinances, with special attention to phosphorus restrictions in watershed communities.
+Fertilizer use in Easton is governed by Massachusetts General Laws and local ordinances, with special attention to phosphorus restrictions in watershed areas.
 Phosphorus is prohibited except for new lawns or documented soil deficiency (below 30 ppm).
-Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application, in line with watershed protection and MS4 compliance.
-Commercial applicators must hold a MA Department of Agricultural Resources (MDAR) Category 36 license, complete specialized training, and register their business with Easton.
-Maintain detailed records of applications, rates, weather, and soil test results, especially when applying phosphorus.
-Commercial operators should carry at least $1M general liability insurance and environmental impairment coverage.
-For licensing details, contact the Massachusetts Department of Agricultural Resources (MDAR)
+Nitrogen applications should not exceed 0.9–1.0 lb N per 1,000 sq ft per application.
+Commercial applicators must hold MA Department of Agricultural Resources (MDAR) Category 36 licenses, complete specialized training, and register their business locally.
+Maintain detailed records of all applications, including weather and soil test data.
+Liability insurance (minimum $1M per occurrence) and environmental impairment coverage are recommended for all commercial services.
+For licensing details, visit MDAR.

 Easton Conservation Commission Requirements for Fertilizer Application Near Wetlands & Protected Areas

-Fertilizer applications near wetlands and protected areas in Easton are regulated under the Wetlands Protection Act (M.G.L. c.
-131, § 40).
+Fertilizer application near wetlands and protected areas in Easton is regulated under the Wetlands Protection Act.
 Permits or notifications are required for work within 25–100 feet of wetlands or streams, and no-fertilizer buffer strips are mandatory.
-Organic-only fertilizers are recommended in sensitive zones to protect groundwater and surface water from nutrient runoff, which can cause algae blooms and eutrophication.
-Always avoid applying fertilizer to impervious surfaces and sweep any material back onto turf.
+Organic-only fertilizers are recommended in sensitive zones to protect groundwater and surface water from nutrient runoff, which can cause algae blooms.
+Always avoid applying fertilizer to impervious surfaces and sweep any spills back onto the lawn.
 Schedule applications with a minimum 24–48 hour rain-free window, using National Weather Service forecasts.
 Protect pollinators by avoiding combination products with insecticides during peak flowering (May–September).
-For permitting and guidance, contact the Easton Conservation Commission

 136 Elm Street, Easton, MA 02356